piranhacloud/piranha-coreprofile-helloworld/README.md

 # Piranha Hello World Core Profile template

-This project delivers you with a template to get started with Piranha Server.
+This project delivers you with a template to get started with Piranha Core Profile.

 ## Building locally